rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/Invoke-RscQuerySla.md

 - There are 4 arguments.
     - id - System.String: SLA Domain ID.
     - shouldShowSyncStatus - System.Boolean: Specifies whether to show the SLA Domain sync status on Rubrik CDM.
-    - shouldShowUpgradeInfo - System.Boolean: Specifies whether to show the upgrade information for an SLA Domain or not.
+    - shouldShowUpgradeInfo - System.Boolean: Specifies whether to show the upgrade information for an SLA Domain.
     - shouldShowPausedClusters - System.Boolean: Specifies whether to show the Rubrik clusters where this SLA Domain is paused.
 - Returns SlaDomain.
 ### domains